triviality/old_blog_that_supports_sage/_posts/2014-12-15-Subgroup-Lattice.md

 We can define new labels for these vertices by defining a [dictionary](https://docs.python.org/2/tutorial/datastructures.html#dictionaries) where the keys are the original vertices and their corresponding values are our new labels.

 ## Labelling by generators
-One way to tell what the subgroups are is to look at its generators:
+One way to tell what the subgroups are is to look at their generators:

 <div id="linked">
   <script type="text/x-sage">